 A recursively self-maintenant system that selects one of its subprocesses is selecting it as being appropriate for current environmental conditions, appropriate in the sense that that subprocess will make a contribution to the self-maintenance of the system under those conditions.
-Swimming is contributory to self-maintenance for the bacterium if it is in fact heading up a sugar gradient, but swimming is not contributory if it is heading down a sugar gradient.
-So the selection of swimming will only be appropriate if the conditions are in fact those of heading up a sugar gradient.
+Swimming is contributory to self-maintenance for the bacterium

-Conversely, the selection of swimming functionally presupposes that conditions are such that swimming will serve the function of self-maintenance.
-Otherwise, the selection is dysfunctional for the system.
-Functional presuppositions are the presupposed conditions which, if they hold, support the process making a contribution to self-maintenance.
+Conversely, the selection of swimming functionally presupposes that conditions are such that swimming will serve the function of self-maintenance.3 Otherwise, the selection is dysfunctional for the system.
+Functional presuppositions are the presupposed conditions such that, if they hold, they support the process making a contribution to self-maintenance.
 Most crucially, functional presuppositions can be true or they can be false.
 Here is the emergence of primitive representational normativity.
 If the bacterium is swimming up a sugar gradient, its presuppositions are true, while if it is swimming up a saccharin gradient, its presuppositions are false.

-This is a very primitive form of representation, but the normativity of representation per se is the classical barrier to any naturalized model of representation, and that is accounted for (Bickhard, 1993, in preparation, in press-a).
-Accounting for more complex and more familiar forms of representation, such as for objects, is non-trivial, but does not encounter aporia (Bickhard, 1993, 1998).
+This is a very primitive form of representation, but the normativity of representation per se is the classical barrier to any naturalized model of representation, and that is accounted for (Bickhard, 1980b, 1993, 2004, in preparation).
+Accounting for more complex and more familiar forms of representation, such as for objects, is non-trivial, but does not encounter fatal perplexities (Bickhard, 1993, 1998).4